cognito vr headset

 Our science

-Our non-invasive therapeutic intervention delivers proprietary visual and auditory stimulation designed to preserve brain structure and function, both critical to promoting brain health, cognition, and daily function.
+Spectris AD, our investigational, non-invasive therapy delivers proprietary visual and auditory stimulation designed to preserve brain structure and function, both critical to promoting brain health, cognition, and daily function.

 Continuing research has identified new treatment targets in Alzheimer’s disease